Cheespeasa1234/StatsViewer/README.md

 # Minecraft StatsViewer
 Minecraft StatsViewer - or StatsViewer - is a (mostly) standalone Java program that reads minecraft server / world files and displays statistics and other information in a human-consumable format.
+It also displays biomes and structures.
 StatsViewer uses Java Swing (AWT) to have a fairly consistent and usable interface that easily keeps track of the information it processes.

 ## Contents